en flag +1 214 306 68 37

 The Essence of Computer Vision for Inventory Counting

-When used for inventory counting, computer vision helps companies achieve 10–15% reduction in operating costs, provides up to 15x increase in counting speed, helps avoid stockouts and overstocking.
+When used for an inventory counting system, computer vision helps companies achieve 10–15% reduction in operating costs, provides up to 15x increase in counting speed, helps avoid stockouts and overstocking.

 Computer Vision for Inventory Counting: Market Info